uo-cmor/uo-cmor.github.io/_publications/2020-03-24-physiotherapists-attitudes-scoping-review.md

 ---
-title: "Physiotherapists’ attitudes towards and challenges of working in a referral-based practice setting–a systematic scoping review"
+title: "Physiotherapists' attitudes towards and challenges of working in a referral-based practice setting -- a systematic scoping review"
 collection: publications
 permalink: /publication/2020-03-24-physiotherapists-attitudes-scoping-review
 date: 2020-03-24
 venue: 'European Journal of Physiotherapy'
 paperurl: 'https://doi.org/10.1080/21679169.2020.1739748'
-citation: 'Lim, W.S., Sharma, S., Devan, H. (2020).Physiotherapists’ attitudes towards and challenges of working in a referral-based practice setting–a systematic scoping review.
+citation: 'Lim, W.S., Sharma, S., Devan, H. (2020).Physiotherapists&apos; attitudes towards and challenges of working in a referral-based practice setting -- a systematic scoping review.
 European Journal of Physiotherapy, In Press.'
 ---

 <a href='https://doi.org/10.1080/21679169.2020.1739748'>Download paper here</a>

-Recommended citation: Lim, W.S., Sharma, S., Devan, H. (2020).Physiotherapists’ attitudes towards and challenges of working in a referral-based practice setting–a systematic scoping review.
+Recommended citation: Lim, W.S., Sharma, S., Devan, H. (2020).Physiotherapists' attitudes towards and challenges of working in a referral-based practice setting -- a systematic scoping review.
 European Journal of Physiotherapy, In Press.